-Let’s discuss each of the top 12 best reverb plugins in greater detail to learn why they made this list.
+To learn why they made this list, let’s discuss each of the top 12 best reverb plugins in greater detail.

 Top 3 Best Spring Reverb Plugins

 What is spring reverb?
 Spring reverb is produced by vibrating a spring and recording the results.
-One end of the spring is vibrated by an input transducer (that converts the audio signal into physical vibrations).
+An input transducer vibrates one end of the spring (that converts the audio signal into physical vibrations).
 The other end of the spring is connected to an output transducer (that converts the spring vibrations back into audio).

 Spring reverb plugins emulate the performance of such reverb devices.

 The top 3 spring reverb plugins are: